 In Switzerland, it is customary for train stations to offer left-luggage facilities, ranging in size from small,

 medium and large sized lockers, ranging in price from 2 to 8 CHF. almost 8 years ago

 There is a new concept of luggage storage in Paris city center called City-Locker, you can book a locker online on their website : www.city-locker, it's very easy and secure.
 I used to use the lockers in train station before but too hard to find, too slow, a bad service in general.
-I highly recommend this little new company :) I used the city-locker in St. Germain area a few times, never the one in Gare du Nord but I know that they have one spot there about 3 years ago
+I highly recommend this little new company :) I used the city-locker in St. Germain area a few times, never the one in Gare du Nord but I know that they have one spot there over 3 years ago